-He was only six years old when he disappeared from the front yard of his home in Mousie, Kentucky on February the 12, 1982.
+He was only six years old when he disappeared from the front yard of his home in Pine Tree Hollow, which is around 5 miles outside of Hindman, Kentucky.

-- 4 PM came, and Judy checked on Kelly before she walked across the road to use her neighbors’ phone.
-When she walked back across the road, Kelly was gone.
-She thought he’d just went to a friends house to watch television.
+4:00 PM: Judy checked on Kelly before she walked across the road to use her neighbors’ phone.
+When she returned, Kelly was gone.
+(She thought he’d went to a friends house to watch television.)

-Family members and neighbors began looking for him as soon as they heard what was happening.
+Family members and neighbors began searching for Kelly as soon as they got wind of what was going on.

 The official police search didn’t begin until dawn the following day.
 Over the next few weeks, police searched in water wells, creeks, the nearby abandoned mines, they even checked under porches and in sheds and storage buildings.